cGitRep/English-or-Dutch-Classification/README.md

-# Language-Classification-Lab
+# Language-Classification-Program

 The program reads a number of Dutch and English sentences (located in train.dat files) and trains a hypothesis (saved in hypothesis.txt) using given features (located in features.txt files).
 Users can choose to train the hypothesis using a decision tree or AdaBoost.
 The program can then use this hypothesis to predict what language a givene sentence is.
-Written for the Intro to AI lab 3 assignment.

 # Command Line Arguments